 Early on in the pandemic, the shift to off-premise was necessary for many restaurants to simply stay afloat.
 As mandatory dining room closures took effect and strict limits on capacity were put in place, off-premise channels such as drive-thru, takeout, and delivery became one of the few ways for restaurants to remain open for business.
 Of these channels, curbside takeout was the most popular, with 67% of operators adding this option since the start of the pandemic.

-But even as restrictions have been lifted, off-premise dining has remained popular.
-Datassential found that at least half of all diners have gotten some form of takeout since the pandemic began, and the National Restaurant Association reports that seven out of 10 operators say off-premises sales represent a higher proportion of their total business compared to pre-coronavirus levels.
+Even long after dining room restrictions have been lifted, off-premise dining has remained popular.
+Datassential found that at least half of all diners have gotten some form of takeout since the pandemic began, and the National Restaurant Association reports that seven out of 10 operators say off-premises sales represent a higher proportion of their total business compared to pre-pandemic levels.

 With takeout and delivery expected to bring in the bulk of revenue for the foreseeable future, investing in off-premise dining is clearly a smart business move for operators of all types of restaurants.

 So to help you master the tricky business of running an off-premise restaurant, we’ve created this ultimate guide that covers: